Exploring Zion National Park

 Trailhead Location - Approximately 2 miles on Kolob Canyons Road past the Visitor Center.

 We haven’t yet had a chance to hike Taylor Creek.
 When we visited in June 2025, we were working on the Boy Scout Hiking Merit badge and needed trails over 10 miles long.
-And no one wanted to hike an extra 5 miles after Kolob Arch (myself included).
+No one wanted to hike an extra 5 miles after Kolob Arch (myself included).
 Next time.

 Return to Map